Blood Pressure Cuff

 As the pressure is released, a stethoscope is used to listen to arterial blood flow sounds.

-The heart's beating pushes blood through the arteries and causes a rise and fall within the arteriespressure.
+The heart's beating pushes blood through the arteries causing a rise and fall of arterial pressure.

 The highest pressure is called systolic pressure and is followed by a decrease in pressure.